Wonder why you’re not getting great job applicants? You might want to take a closer look at how you write your job descriptions.

 Send us your resume and we’ll set up a call!
 Can’t wait to meet you.

-Max Freedman, Brittney Morgan and Sammi Caramela contributed to the writing and research in this article.
+Max Freedman and Brittney Morgan contributed to this article.
 Source interviews were conducted for a previous version of this article.